OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 The `{{pageTitle}}` variable inserts the page title set in the Okta Branding UI.

-### Sign-in Page Variable: `SignInWidgetResource`
+### Sign-in Page Variable: `SignInWidgetResources`

-The `SignInWidgetResource` variable loads the JavaScript and CSS files required to use the Okta Sign-In Widget.
+The `SignInWidgetResources` variable loads the JavaScript and CSS files required to use the Okta Sign-In Widget.

 ### Sign-in Page Variable: `bgImageUrl`